- info@mjrooney.co.uk

 Tips on Choosing Your Basement Contractor

-A basement conversion is one of the most exciting ways to add space and value to your home, in cities like London, where space is limited, they are especially popular.
-But it’s also one of the trickiest building projects to get right.
-Pick the wrong contractor, and you could be dealing with leaks, cracks, or worse.
+A basement conversion is one of the most effective ways to add space and value to your home, particularly in London where space is limited.
+But it’s also one of the most complex types of construction and choosing the wrong contractor can lead to delays, structural issues or costly mistakes.

-The good news?
-Choosing the right basement contractor doesn’t have to be complicated.
-Even if you know nothing about basements, these 10 simple checks will help you protect your home, your budget, and your peace of mind.
+The good news is that choosing the right contractor doesn’t have to be complicated.
+These 10 simple checks will help you protect your home, your budget and your peace of mind.

 1. Check Insurance Coverage